The benefits and importance of customer service are aplenty and if you think you can count them on your fingertips, you might want to think again.

 Besides offering feature-rich products, you must offer phenomenal customer service to dwindle the odds of business failure.
 Taking this lightly could result in customer defection.
-Plus, the number of brand detractors would increase, which will make the customer acquisition tougher.
+Plus, the number of brand detractors would increase, which will make the process of customer acquisition even more difficult.

-As per one of the stats consolidated by Neil Patel, customer acquisition costs 7 times of the capital required for retaining existing patrons.
+As per one of the stats consolidated by Neil Patel, customer acquisition costs seven times the capital required for retaining existing patrons.

 This is disheartening for companies with a tight budget.
-However, there is a solution to reduce CAC, and it is to provide magnificent customer service.
-Don’t be surprised by this, because when you deliver immaculate solutions during support interactions, then your existing customers automatically turn into brand advocates.
+However, there is another importance of customer service in business – it helps you significantly reduce your customer acquisition costs.
+Don’t be surprised by this because when you deliver immaculate solutions during support interactions, then your existing customers automatically turn into brand advocates.